 Prescription drugs are medications that require a prescription from a licensed healthcare professional, such as a doctor or nurse practitioner, to obtain.
-These drugs are typically more potent or potentially dangerous than over-the-counter medications and require supervision by a healthcare provider to ensure proper use, dosage, and monitoring for potential side effects or interactions with other medications.
+These drugs are generally more potent and pose a higher risk than over-the-counter medications, often necessitating careful supervision by a healthcare provider.
+Ensuring proper use, accurate dosing, and vigilant monitoring for potential side effects or interactions with other medications is crucial, as prescription drugs can be highly addictive.

 Prescription benzodiazepines - Benzodiazepines, also known as ‘benzos’, ‘sedatives’ and ‘tranquilisers’, are a widely-abused classification of prescription medication.
 These types of prescription drugs are often prescribed for anxiety, seizures and certain other psychiatric and medical conditions.